NB1355/PP2-Test-Generator/README.md

 <br/><br/>

+# Open Topics

+1. Indexing the readme file
+2. Resolve the 'interest-cohort' warning in the Lighthouse performance report
+3. Check if the js code needs to be changed

 <br/><br/>

 # Credits

+* [Coding Beauty](https://codingbeautydev.com) for ideas on how to build the timer feature.
+* [CodeExplainedRepo](https://github.com/CodeExplainedRepo/Multiple-Choice-Quiz-JavaScript/blob/master/quiz.js) refrence for js code to process the questionare.
+* [JavaScript Tutorial](https://www.javascripttutorial.net/javascript-fetch-api/) refrence for reading from a JASON file.

-Special thanks to my mentor [Naoise Olof Seán Gaffney](https://github.com/NaoiseGaffney) for supporting me in designing and developing the concept.
+Special thanks to my mentor [Naoise Olof Seán Gaffney](https://github.com/NaoiseGaffney) for supporting me in designing and developing the concept; and *[Code Institute](https://learn.codeinstitute.net/dashboard) for providing the knowledg base and learning material.